 December Is Impaired Driving Prevention Month

 In December 2015, there were 550 drug and/or alcohol-related crashes in Florida, a four percent decrease in the amount of drug and/or alcohol-related crashes that occurred in December 2014.
-To further reduce impaired driving crashes, the DHSMV is partnering with the Florida Department of Transportation (FDOT), AAA – The Auto Club Group, Florida Sheriffs Association and Florida Police Chiefs Association to educate motorists on the dangers of driving under the influence of alcohol and drugs.
+To further reduce impaired driving crashes, the FLHSMV is partnering with the Florida Department of Transportation (FDOT), AAA – The Auto Club Group, Florida Sheriffs Association and Florida Police Chiefs Association to educate motorists on the dangers of driving under the influence of alcohol and drugs.

 “The Florida Highway Patrol would like to remind everyone that driving under the influence is never acceptable,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
 “Troopers will continue to diligently enforce Florida’s laws related to impaired drivers during this holiday season.”